-Council Operating Procedure 3 - Plan, Technical, and Management Teams

-A Team member should attend all meetings, but may request an alternate with appropriate expertise for the position if unable to attend a meeting.
-Members may request an alternate for a Team meeting when the official member is unable to attend under the following terms.
+Council Operating Procedure 3 - Plan, Technical, and Management Teams a Team meeting when the official member is unable to attend under the following terms.
 All requests for alternates require prior approval by the Executive Director.
 The alternate is expected to fulfill the primary duties of the absent member and the Executive Director must be notified in advance in writing with the name of and contact information for the proposed alternate at two weeks 30 days prior to the first day of the advisory body meeting, or the first day of the Council meeting held in conjunction with the Team meeting.
 Non-federal alternates will be reimbursed for travel expenses per the Council travel rules.
 Exceptions to these terms may be made at the discretion of the Executive Director for highly unusual occurrences.